 Reason for the proposed changes

 The Local Authority is required to consult annually with the Schools Forum (made up of heads, school representatives and governors from across the Borough) on financial issues relating to arrangements for pupils with SEND, in particular the places to be commissioned by the LA and the arrangements for top-up funding.

 For the year 2020/21 the high needs budget given by the government to Waltham Forest will be approx. £29.5M.
 From this budget all special schools receive their total funding.
 The additional funding for EHCPs is also allocated from it, as is the funding for SEND support services, etc.

 The current funding levels are based on historical decisions, and have not been reviewed for over 8 years.
 Given that the number of pupils requiring support has risen significantly in Waltham Forest, the system is now unsustainable based on the current levels.

-Over the last few weeks, an ‘Inclusion group’, established by the Schools Forum, has been meeting to discuss and propose a way forward.
+An ‘Inclusion group’, established by the Schools Forum, has met to discuss and propose a way forward.
 The group has agreed the proposal as detailed in the Schools Forum report.

-The proposal is that there will be 4 new funding levels - Level 1, 2, 3, and 4, (instead of the current ‘letters’ banding system):
+The proposal was that there will be 4 new funding levels - Level 1, 2, 3, and 4, (instead of the current ‘letters’ banding system):

 - Level 1 would be £5,000

 - Level 4 would be £43,000

 These figures are on top of the funding schools already receive per child with SEND.